-Disability Services recognizes that individuals with temporarily disabling conditions that are a result of injuries, surgery or short-term medical conditions may need access to services and resources similar to individuals with permanent disabilities.
-Examples of temporary disabilities may include, but are not limited to: broken limbs, hand injuries, or short term impairments following surgery or medical treatments.
+Disability Services recognizes that individuals with temporarily disabling conditions that are a result of injuries, surgery or short-term disabilities may need access to resources.
+Examples of temporary disabilities may include, but are not limited to: broken limbs, hand injuries, or short term disabilities following surgery or medical treatments.

-To receive accommodations for a temporary disability, the student must submit documentation to Disability Services indicating the type of disability, severity, limitations, prognosis, and estimated duration of the disabling condition.
-It is also helpful to know any adverse side effects caused by medication and recommendations for accommodations.
-The documentation should be recent enough to identify current limitations.
-Additional documentation may be requested to verify the need for continued services after the estimated duration of the condition has expired.
+To receive accommodations for a temporary disability, the student may submit information to Disability Services indicating the type of disability, impact, and estimated duration of the disability.
+It is also helpful to know any side effects caused by medication and recommendations for accommodations.
+The information should be recent enough to identify current impact.
+Additional information may be requested to update Disability Services on continued need for accommodations.

-Academic accommodations are approved on a case-by-case basis.
+Academic accommodations are identified through an interactive process.
 Examples of accommodations which may be available for a temporary arm, hand, or upper extremity injury may include: